 - macOS 10.9+

 When AppKit draws a control, it automatically sets the current appearance on the current thread to the control’s appearance.
-The current appearance can influence the actual drawing path and the return values you get when you access system fonts and colors.
-The current appearance also affects the appearance of text and images, such as the text and template images that can be displayed in a toolbar.
+The current appearance influences the drawing path and return values you get when you access system fonts and colors.
+The current appearance also affects the appearance of text and images, such as the text and template images in a toolbar.